 It will be interesting to see.
 But I don’t see this being discussed in various forums.
 It’s like a known-unknown which we need to be aware of as an investor and as an advisor.

-I agree that style drift is a risk which may not be worth everybody.
+I agree that style drift is a risk that may not be worth everybody.
 But it is also not that no class of investors is willing to take that risk.

 I am not sure but somewhere I have a feeling that by forcing only 1 fund per category per fund house, the regulator SEBI is perhaps not letting fund houses to innovate and experiment with various strategies.
 I may be wrong in this thinking but this is what I currently have in mind.